History of Bihar

 The present-day region of Bihar overlaps with several pre-Mauryan kingdoms and republics, including Magadha, Anga and the Vajjika League of Mithila.
 The latter was one of the world's earliest known republics and had existed in the region since before the birth of Mahavira (c.
-599 BCE).
-The classical Gupta dynasty of Bihar presided over a period of cultural flourishing and learning, known today as the Golden Age of India.
+599 BC).

 The Pala Empire also made their capital at Pataliputra once during Devapala's rule.
-After the Pala period, Bihar played a very small role in Indian history until the emergence of the Suri dynasty during the Medieval period in the 1540s.
-After the fall of the Suri dynasty in 1556, Bihar again became a marginal player in India and was the staging post for the British colonial Bengal Presidency from the 1750s and up to the war of 1857–58.
+After the Pala period, Bihar came under the control of various kingdoms.
+The Karnat dynasty came into power in the Mithila region in the 11th century and they were succeeded by the Oiniwar dynasty in the 14th century.
+Aside from Mithila, there were other small kingdoms in medieval Bihar.
+The area around Bodh Gaya and much of Magadha came under the Buddhist Pithipatis of Magadha.
+The Khayaravala dynasty were present in the southwestern portions of the state until the 13th century.
+For much of the 13th and 14th centuries, parts of Western Bihar were under the control of the Jaunpur Sultanate.
+These kingdoms were eventually supplanted by the Delhi Sultanate who in turn were replaced by the Sur Empire.
+After the fall of the Suri dynasty in 1556, Bihar came under the Mughal Empire and later was the staging post for the British colonial Bengal Presidency from the 1750s and up to the war of 1857–58.
 On 22 March 1912, Bihar was carved out as a separate province in the British Indian Empire.
 Since 1947 independence, Bihar has been an original state of the Indian Union.

 Neolithic (10,800–3300 BC)

 The earliest proof of human activity in Bihar is Mesolithic habitational remains at Munger.

 Prehistoric rock paintings have been discovered in the hills of Kaimur, Nawada and Jamui.
 It was the first time that a Neolithic settlement was discovered in the thick of the alluvium, over the bank of the Ganges at Chirand.
 The rock paintings depict a prehistoric lifestyle and natural environment.
-They depict the sun, the moon, stars, animals, plants, trees, and rivers, and it is speculated that they represent love for nature.
+They depict the Sun, the Moon, stars, animals, plants, trees, and rivers, and it is speculated that they represent love for nature.
 The paintings also highlight the daily life of the early humans in Bihar, including activities like hunting, running, dancing and walking.
 The rock paintings in Bihar are not only identical to those in central and southern India but are also akin to those in Europe and Africa.
 The rock paintings of Spain's Alta Mira and France's Lascaux are almost identical to those found in Bihar.